 Philippe Tinmouth joined our Board on December 13, 2019.
-From October 2002 through his retirement in March 2020, Mr. Tinmouth served in various positions at Vertex Pharmaceuticals (Nasdaq: VRTX), a publicly traded biopharmaceutical company, most recently serving as Vice President and Head of Business Development& Alliance Management since July 2013.
+Mr. Tinmouth has served as Chief Business and Strategy Officer of Pardes Biosciences (Nasdaq: PRDS), a publicly-traded biopharmaceutical company, since November 2021.
+From October 2002 through his retirement in March 2020, Mr. Tinmouth served in various positions at Vertex Pharmaceuticals (Nasdaq: VRTX), a publicly traded biopharmaceutical company, mostrecently serving as Vice President and Head of Business Development & Alliance Management since July 2013.
 From 1997 to 2002, Mr. Tinmouth held various positions at Bain & Company, most recently serving as a Senior Manager in the Boston office, where he advised both Fortune 50 pharmaceutical companies and smaller biotechnology companies on growth strategies.
-Mr. Tinmouth has servedas a mentor and advisor to biotech start-ups through both the Harvard Innovation Lab (Harvard iLab) and the Canadian Technology Accelerator.
+Mr. Tinmouth has served as a mentor and advisor to biotech start-ups through both the Harvard Innovation Lab (Harvard iLab) and the Canadian Technology Accelerator.
 Mr. Tinmouth holds a Master's Degree in Business Administration from Harvard Business School and a Bachelor's Degree with Honors in Mechanical Engineering from Queen's University in Canada.
 Because of Mr. Tinmouth's extensive business development, alliance management, and strategic leadership in the biopharmaceutical industry, we believe he is able to make valuable contributions to our Board.